enginmanap/cuvcuv/README.txt

 Major:	caustics are missing. currently transparent objects does not cast any shadows.
 Checking photon mapping for this.

-Major:	{{strikethrough|Normal mapping: It should be fairly easy to read the normals from textures, but it is not implemented because of time restrictions.}} It is implemented.
+Major:	~~Normal mapping: It should be fairly easy to read the normals from textures, but it is not implemented because of time restrictions.~~ It is implemented.

-Minor:	{{strikethrough|Depth of field should be fairly easy to implement, but it is not implemented.
-It is under development.}} It is implemented.
+Minor:	~~Depth of field should be fairly easy to implement, but it is not implemented.
+It is under development.~~ It is implemented.

 Minor:	Sphere texturing: The texture loading is implemented, but since spheres are not used in obj, this feature was not implemented.